 Final exam about sentences in hieroglyphs of a more complex grammatical structure, which should be transliterated and translated into English (60%)

-The final marking for the course is based on the weighted average of multiple marks.
+The final marking for the course is based on multiple marks.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.